ironbar/prompt_recovery/docs/modeling/Iteration_07_pause_and_analysis.md

 ## Results

+I need actionable insights!!!

 ## Conclusion

 ## Next steps

+My hunch is that the best solution is a fine-tuned Mixtral on the right data.

-- What if I just focus on building the best possible model and praise for the shakeup?
+- What if I just fork the Mistral notebook and replace the model by Mixtral?
+- Analyze the few-shot prompt examples with GPT4
 - What if I request Mixtral to only answer when it is very sure and the prompt is evident?
 (Play safe)
+- What if I just focus on building the best possible model and praise for the shakeup?
+- Try again with perplexity/model inversion.
+But the problem is that the output has likely been post-processed.
 - I could do more experiments on few-shot prompting, f.e. selecting random samples from a dataset
-- Analize the few-shot prompt examples with GPT4
 - Could I run some mean-prompt optimization using GPT4?
 I have read that some people have done that but does not transfer well to LB.

-- Try again with perplexity/model inversion.
-But the problem is that the output has likely been postprocessed.
+### Option 1.
+Create a high quality hard dataset

+The samples need to have sense, but at the same time be hard with my current best model.
+Then fine-tune a model on another dataset and measure the improvement.

+This would work if we are failing on LB because the test set is hard.

 ## TODO